 Growing Nolana bell flower requires little effort.
 Keep the soil lightly moist until the plants are established and showing healthy new growth.
 Thereafter, this drought-tolerant plant rarely requires supplemental irrigation.
 Water lightly if the plant looks wilted.

-Pinch the growing tips of Chilean bell flower plants when they are 3 to 4 inches tall.
+Pinch the growing tips of Chilean bell flower plants when they are 3 to 4 inches (7.5 to 10 cm.) tall.
 This will force the plant to branch out, creating fuller, bushier growth.

 Chilean bell flower requires no fertilizer.

 If you want to save seeds for planting in spring, harvest a few dry blooms in late summer.
 Place the blooms in a paper sack and shake the bag occasionally until the seeds are completely hard and dry, then store them in a cool, dry place until planting time.